 It is important to measure the success of a program and organization in order to improve its performance and ensure accountability.
-In its program plan renewal in 2018, Call2Recycle provided the Manitoba Government with specific collection and recycling targets and thereafter with an annual report on performance.
+In its program plan renewal in 2018, the program provided the Manitoba Government with specific collection and recycling targets and thereafter with an annual report on performance.
 With this plan renewal, the program performance measures remain consistent.
-The projected new targets are based on the learnings and growth within the province over the past five years.
-In reviewing performance, both quantitative and qualitative measures are taken into consideration to allow for a full evaluation of the battery stewardship program in Manitoba.
+The projected new targets are based on the learnings and growth within the province over the years.
+In reviewing performance, both quantitative and qualitative measures are taken into consideration to allow for a full evaluation of the battery stewardship program in Manitoba, while also harmonizing performance measurements and calculations with other jurisdictions where possible.